 All school-owned technologies, the school network, and its Internet connection are intended primarily for educational purposes.
 Educational purposes include academic research and collaboration, classroom activities, career development, communication with experts, homework, and a variety of other activities.
-Many recreational uses of the school network and other technologies are also permitted, unless those activities are prohibited elsewhere in this policy, or in cases where the activity interferes with any educational or operational process of the school, teachers or other students.
-The school is not responsible for any damages, injuries, and claims resulting from violations of this policy.
+Many recreational uses of the school network and other technologies are permitted, unless those activities are prohibited elsewhere in this policy, or in cases where the activity interferes with any educational or operational process of the school, teachers or other students.
+In any case where a teacher or other school employee directs a student to cease a given activity, the student should comply.
+The school is not responsible for any damages, injuries, and claims resulting from violations of responsible use of technology.